 Once your company has gone through the necessary steps to prepare and customize the platform, Salesforce is ready to be launched.
 At this point your data should be loaded into Salesforce and users should be created and added in the CRM.
 Your company should also prepare these users for the deployment and provide them with support.
 Before going live, you can test out your Salesforce capabilities in a sandbox environment where power users users can test on a sample set of data to test out the functionalities and ensure that the processes run smoothly and meets your company needs.

 Remember that your Salesforce platform should be everchanging and help you to grow.
 Whether it is adding on features, automating more processes, or utilizing different apps, Salesforce is not meant to remain static.
 If there is a process that isn’t working quite as well as you would like it to or there are components you think your company should be introduce, you should not hesitate to seek support or resources to help your company grow.

 5. Train Employees.

 One of the most important things your company can do is make the investment in employee training in Salesforce.
 Trailhead modules, Salesforce World Tour events, and online videos and articles are all great resources to help your company learn more.
-A company like Cloudsquare, that specializes in Salesforce implementation can help you train your employees so that the whole team is on the same page and feels confident using the new platform.
+A company like Cloudsquare, Salesforce solution company, can help you train your employees so that the whole team is on the same page and feels confident using the new platform.

 Moving from spreadsheets to a customer relationship management (CRM) tool will help your company scale and make your employees lives a lot easier.
 If you would like to learn more about the implementation services offered by Cloudsquare consultants, click here.